blueburrito24/obsidiannotes/Thoughts.md

 I wonder if action figures is just going to be unproductive.
 Like I already struggle with learning and being practical with my learning but I also keep funnelling all my "productive" efforts and energy towards my hobbies.
 With action figures it reaches the point of money.

 I think I should look at all the figures in my wishlist when possible and just think, what do I really want out of these?
 Like having a collection is one thing but I don't want to have a wall of 300 figures standing there.
 There needs to be an end goal, not just endless consuming.
 I have an image of my wishlist but its a bit outdated, so I could use that for visual help.
 Definitely do it this weekend.

+I need to remember that as much as it sucks to be a retard and not understand this content, it's better that I'm a retard and trying to understand this content than a retard who doesn't try.

 15.10.2025.